Easily map a network drive on Mac: Expert tips

 What is a network drive used for?

-Whether it’s populated or diskless, has one bay, or more than five, a network drive is typically used as an alternative to cloud storage.
-It may be easy to drag and drop files to something like Google Drive or Dropbox, but just a bit of drive mapping can make using a network drive a fantastic cloud alternative.
+A network drive is typically used as an alternative to cloud storage.
+While it's easy to drag and drop files into services like Google Drive or Dropbox, a little drive mapping can turn a network drive into a powerful and private cloud-like solution.

-Some of the network drive’s key advantages include:
+Some of the key advantages of a network drive include:

 - Better control over your files